MarcDoughty/MarcDoughty.github.io/index.md

 **Brown University - Providence, RI**

 Planned and implemented centralized Departmental Storage, Home Folders, Folder Redirection, Endpoint Encryption, Print Services, and Operating System Deployment (WDS, MDT, and OSD).
 Architected GPU-enabled RemoteApp platform to replace traditional VDI.
 Performed top-tier support for 40+ IT Professionals serving 6,000+ endpoint systems in administration, research, and teaching roles.
 Wrote various PowerShell scripts to automate systems administration tasks.
 Packaged and deployed hundreds of software titles (SCCM and standalone).
-Worked with departments to centralize services.
+Worked with departments to centralize and secure services.
 Introduced virtualization and DevOps-style methods to the Endpoint and QA Teams.
 Served on Staff Alliance, Security Roundtable, and Emerging Technology committees.
-Rare recipient of two Staff Excellence Awards.
+Recipient of two Staff Excellence Awards.

 **Senior Desktop Support Analyst (Nov 2003 - Jan 2008)**